onionj/pybotnet/README.md

 #### telegram engine

-open telegram and send `/who` to your bot; If you have done the steps correctly, you recive message like this:
+open telegram and send `/who` command to your bot; If you have done the steps correctly, you recive a message like this:

 ```
 scripts_name: